rtavenar/hdr/content/parts/01/dtw.md

 # Dynamic Time Warping

-This section covers my works related to Dynamic Time Warping for time series.
+This section covers works related to Dynamic Time Warping for time series.

 <!-- #region {"tags": ["popout"]} -->
 **Note.** In ``tslearn``, such time series would be represented as arrays of